prices/SquadronBuilder/html/README.md

 ## Testing

-Just run phpunit in the root directory of the git repository.
-It will Run all of the tests automatically.
+Open the file test/jasmine/SpecRunner.html in your browser and all of the Jasmine tests will be run.

 ## Contributions